Hansford Rowe (musician)

 In 2013, Rowe played on Karneef's album Love Between Us (Club Roll Records).

-Currently performing in HR3 trio, with guitarist Julien Sandiford and drummer Max Lazich, 2011–present.
-Plans are to release their debut album in 2013, which was recorded at Piccolo Studio in Montreal, and produced by Denis Savage.
+Rowe is currently performing in the band HR3, a musical trio which consists of Rowe on bass, together with guitarist Julien Sandiford and drummer Max Lazich.
+The trio released their debut album in 2013, which was recorded at Piccolo Studio in Montreal, and produced by Denis Savage.